Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

-Finally, the best of both worlds.
+Finally, the best of both worlds, if you will.
 The hybrid system has the characteristics of both the tank and the ceramic heater.
 It has a tank with an inbuilt pump, and it uses the ceramic heating element.

 By comparison, the tank is smaller, so it doesn’t give you that bulky look like the tank-type.
 And it has the same power rating as the ceramic heater.
 So you get unlimited warm water on demand with strong spraying power.

 Appearance wise, the hybrid models are not as slim as the ceramic type.
-But it can be difficult to differentiate at times.
-So the best way to tell is the name or description provides by the manufacturer.
+But it can be hard to differentiate at times.
+So the best way to tell is the name or description provided by the manufacturer.
 And Bio Bidet tells it like it is, the Hybrid Heating System.